 No benefit from circuit breaker if players don’t get jabbed – Jurgen Klopp

+Jurgen Klopp: No benefit from Premier League circuit breaker if players don’t get jabbed

 Jurgen Klopp insists a Premier League circuit breaker is only useful if players get vaccinated.